laminlabs/lamin-blog/docs/sparse-feature-store.md

   falexwolf: Lamin Labs, Munich
 ---

-The future of biotech will be enabled through scaled learning from multi-modal data.
+One avenue into the future of biotech is scaled learning from multi-modal data.
-But how shall we store these data, given their representations with millions and billions of features prevents queries in any established data infrastructure.
+Given these data easily measure millions of features, they can't be queried through any established data infrastructure.
-This note proposes to view and model the sparse biological feature store as a data lakehouse.
+This note proposes to model the sparse biological feature store as a data lakehouse.

 ## Multi-modal datasets